 - Do they offer and encourage authentication with SPF, DKIM, and DMARC?
 These days, these are fairly common, but not all providers make it easy.
 The level of support for authentication will tell you a lot about their dedication to great delivery.
 At Postmark, we’ve even created a free tool to monitor and process DMARC reports for your domain.
 These days, manually setting up SPF has become less necessary because more and more email providers handle it in-house automatically.

 - Do they charge extra for dedicated IP addresses?
 Remember that you’re buying email delivery not email sending.
 If a provider offers “improved deliverability” by charging extra for dedicated IP addresses, that’s kind of like paying extra for wheels for your new car.
 You can buy a car without wheels, but it won’t go anywhere.
 May ESPs offer incredibly low-cost sending through their shared IP pools, but then when you discover that the delivery is problematic, they encourage you to pay them more money for a dedicated IP address.
 Dedicated IP addresses can help if you’re sending incredibly high volume, but otherwise, a dedicated IP may not materially improve your delivery.
-At Postmark, we offer dedicated IP addresses at no cost when a sender’s volume warrants it.
+At Postmark, we offer dedicated IP addresses when a sender’s volume warrants it.

 - Who handles IP address warmup?
 When you get a dedicated IP address, many providers write instructional documentation for wraming up your dedicated IP address and put the warmup burden on you.
 At Postmark, we take full responsibility for IP address warmup so you don’t have to do anything except start sending.